 Print table Download data Reserves in fields under development

-At the year-end of 2023, 27 development projects were ongoing on the NCS.
-Of these, 15 are new field developments, while 12 are amendments to existing fields (related to increased recovery, changes to power supply or development of additional resources to existing fields).
+At the year-end of 2024, 23 development projects were ongoing on the NCS.
+Of these, 17 are new field developments, while 6 are amendments to existing fields (related to increased recovery, changes to power supply or development of additional resources to existing fields).
 The interactive map below shows ongoing development projects.
-Investments are estimates from the PDO in 2022 NOK.
+Investments are estimates from the PDO in fixed 2022 prices.
 Note that the map is not updated continuously and the geographical location on this map is inaccurate.